B00ze64/FF-Menu-Icon-Plus-CSS/README.md

 This project began with Firefox 78 if I recall correctly.
 Adjustments were made as Firefox evolved.
 Previous menus are still supported, but some icons might no longer work on previous versions.
 This is especially true for the SVG theme, where I've had to adjust to Mozilla moving and renaming icons.

-This project is currently tested on Windows 7 in 1080p 100% scaling with the Light Theme, where the PNG images look really good.
+This project is currently tested on Windows 7/10 with the Light Theme, where the PNG images look really good.
 If you use the Dark Theme, you might prefer the SVG icons.
 The same for very high DPI screens with 125% scaling or more, as SVG scales really well; PNG icons are resized instead of scaled on high DPI screens and they become a little blurry.
-I do have a Win10 installation in progress but I have not tested **MIP/CSS** on that yet, and if Firefox uses different menus/panels on that version of the O/S then things might not work as intended.
-I'll test this on Win10 eventually.

 # The Icon Themes